From speed to scale: The next decade of power

 Source: BloombergNEF.

-The applications for batteries are wide-ranging and global.
+The various applications for batteries are wide-ranging and global.
 In the Middle East, they can help meet surging peak demand, while in markets with rapid data center growth, they can firm up quick-to-market renewable projects and provide the reliability customers require.
 As penetration of renewables into power grids increases, demand for storage solutions will only intensify.

 Natural gas and carbon capture and storage

-When paired with CCS, natural gas becomes one of the few technically and commercially viable options for low-carbon baseload power production, reducing emissions intensity by more than 80% when compared to unabated plants.16 In this way, natural gas is a critical link in the global transition to a more diversified, lower-carbon energy system.
+When paired with CCS, natural gas becomes one of the few technically and commercially viable options for low-carbon baseload power production, reducing emissions intensity by more than 80% when compared to unabated plants.14 In this way, natural gas is a critical link in the global transition to a more diversified, lower-carbon energy system.

 CCS can be deployed in new greenfield gas power projects and in brownfield retrofits of existing sites that have suitable technical characteristics.
-In addition, CCS technology is flexible enough to be utilized across the full range of commercially available gas power generation facilities, including reciprocating engines, simple cycle turbines and combined cycle turbines.
+In addition, CCS technology is flexible enough to be utilized across the full range of commercially available gas power generation facilities, including reciprocating engines, simple cycle turbines, and combined cycle turbines.

 Energy for AI, and AI for energy